Our Story – Dallas Ear Institute

 By 2008 Dr. Dansby was beginning to look toward retirement after a long and successful career.
 The decision was made to search for another neurotology trained physician to focus the practice on specialized ear surgery and treatment.
 Dr. Yoav Hahn joined the practice after completing his training at the prestigious Michigan Ear Institute.
 The practice name was changed to the Dallas Ear Institute.
 Dr. Hahn brought with him the most advanced techniques in ear and skull base surgery and rapidly developed an outstanding reputation for his surgical expertise and caring for his patients.

-DEI is busier than ever, having grown since 1990 from having 1 audiologist in 3000 square feet of office space to now having 2 offices, one in Dallas and one in Frisco.
-We have 3 neurotologists, a physician’s assistant, 8 audiologists, several active research studies, and a dedicated Hearing Center.
+DEI is busier than ever, having grown since 1990 from having 1 audiologist in 3000 square feet of office space to now having 3 offices, in Dallas, Frisco, and Fort Worth.
+We have 4 neurotologists, a physician’s assistant, 10 audiologists, several active research studies, and a dedicated Hearing Center.
 In honor of our great legacy, it remains our goal to contribute to our profession, provide the best care for our patients, and to serve our community with our skills to the best of our ability.